aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/setting-up/02-preface.md

 !!! info
-    You can begin by following along the guide as it brings you through a simple problem statement and once you've grasp what this template has to offer, you can deviate from it as much as you wish and customise it to your needs.
+    You can begin by following along the guide as it brings you through a simple problem statement and once you've grasped what this template has to offer, you can deviate from it as much as you wish and customise it to your needs.

 Since we will be making use of this repository in multiple environments, __ensure that this repository is pushed to a remote__.
 After creating the remote repository, retrieve the remote URL and push the local repository to remote: